 Although everybody knows the toxic side effects of chemical medicines, very little is known of the effect of chemical perfumes on the central nervous system.
 This center of our being is directly connected with the external world through olfaction.
 To fill this gap in our knowledge, modern perfumery and the chemical industry are largely investing in research & development.

-These studies focus especially on androstene molecules (pheromones) and “coercive odors”.
-Pheromones affect our sexuality and “coercive odors” are able to subliminally provoke particular social and individual behavior.
+These studies focus especially on androstene molecules (pheromones) and “coercive odours”.
+Pheromones affect our sexuality and “coercive odours” can subliminally provoke particular social and individual behaviour.
 This new science, called “aroma-chology“, is certainly not meant for good purposes.
 It aims at controlling people and raising profits.